plasticmacaroni/bg3-missables/checklist.md

 - Find the tiefling Rolan
   - Save him from some scary shadows
 - Save the moon Cleric from the ambush at the Inn
+- After helping the sleeping fist, send Halsin
+  - Protect the portal
 # Moonrise Towers
 - Get some more tadpoles
   - Convince the guard on the docks to let you investigate the shipping crates